abkoch/easyconf/README.md

-# Easy configuration #
+# Easy configuration (local_easyconf) #

-This plugins allows administrators to easily configure settings in table 'config' and table 'config_plugins'.
+This plugins allows administrators to easily configure settings in the tables `config` and `config_plugins`.
 It may be run via GUI or via CLI.
 The latter makes it possible to easily roll out standard configuration for several moodles.

-If you want to set additional configurations in other tables, you may extend lib.php or ask me (koch (at) posteo.de).
+If you want to set additional configurations in other tables, you may extend `lib.php` or ask me (kocha (at) posteo.de).

 ## Requirements ##
-The package PHP-YAML is required.
+The PHP package YAML is required.
 You may install it e.g. by

     $ apt install php8.1-yaml

 ## History ##
 2024/03/10 local_easyconf 0.1 (2024031000): Initial release